reuters-graphics/style/packages/guide/snippets/writing-snippets.md

 # Writing snippets

-Snippets are a great way to share and document tips and tricks on the team.
+Snippets are a way to quickly and easily share and document tips on the team.

 ### Prereqs

-Snippets are written in [markdown](https://www.markdownguide.org/) syntax, which is a shorthand for writing the web-friendly content.
+Snippets are written in [markdown](https://www.markdownguide.org/) syntax.
 If you're unfamiliar with markdown, have a look at [GitHub's friendly introduction](https://guides.github.com/features/mastering-markdown/).

 ### Steps